Divergence Results and Convergence of a Variance Reduced Version of ADAM: Numerical Experiments

-We consider the CovType classification task with the FFN model as an example to analyze the sensitivity of our algorithm.
-As we stated previously, our algorithm fixes the convergence issue of ADAM by reducing the variance.
+\textbf{Sensitivity:} We consider the CovType classification task with the FFN model as an example to analyze the sensitivity of our algorithm.
+As stated previously, our algorithm fixes the convergence issue of Adam by reducing the variance.
 Our experiments take three different seeds and the deviation of the results reflects the variance of the algorithm.
-Figure \ref{fig:sensitivity_total} shows that VRADAM reduces the noise comparing with ADAM.
-We also studied the sensitivity of VRADAM over the different initial points, which is shown in Figure \ref{fig:sensitivity_init}.
+Figure~\ref{fig:sensitivity_total} shows that VRADAM reduces the noise comparing with Adam.
+We also studied the sensitivity of VRADAM over the different initial points, as shown in Figure~\ref{fig:sensitivity_init}.